woutersj/PLASIM/README.md

 ## Usage

 Run the plasim command of the desired resolution and parallelism (for example, plasim_t21_l10_p1) from a directory containing the namelists for the model run.
 The namelists contain the configuration settings for the model.
-Required namelist files are:
+Only 'plasim_namelist' is required.
+Other possible namelist files are:
-  - plasim_namelist
   - miscmod_namelist
   - fluxmod_namelist
   - rainmod_namelist